New York (Paloma Faith song): Release history

-Re-release
+Ghostface Killah remix

 In June 2010, Faith announced that she would release a new remix of the song featuring an appearance from American rapper Ghostface Killah.
 The song was released on 1 August 2010.

 Critical reception

-The remix received mixed responses, many critics said that the song has been ruined by the rap.
+The remix received mixed responses, multiple critics said that the song has been ruined by the rap.
 In 2012, Faith remarked that she thought the collaboration with Ghostface Killah was unnecessary, and that she felt he did not know what the song was about when he wrote the rap accompaniment.

 Charts performance

 Due to the lack of airplay, the song entered the UK Singles Chart at 82 on 7 August 2010.
 However it then climbed to 44 in its second week on the chart.
 The original was played on radio during the re-release of this track.
 It spent five weeks on the chart.